How Laminar Thinks About Work

 1. Stages Tell You Where Things Are

 Section titled “1.
-Stages Tell You Where Things Are”Instead of “open” or “closed,” every matter moves through a series of stages.
+Stages Tell You Where Things Are”Instead of “open” or “closed,” every matter moves through stages.
 A residential purchase might progress through: Leads, Active, Searches, Conditions, Closing, Complete.

 2. Scheduling Controls What You See